GreenDog72/olcPixelGameEngine/README.md

 # olcPixelGameEngine
-The unofficial switch port of olcPixelGameEngine, a tool used in javidx9's YouTube videos and projects
+The unofficial switch homebrew port of olcPixelGameEngine, a tool used in javidx9's YouTube videos and projects It's not being maintained, and doesn't support 2.0 features.
+Maybe someday.

 # Documentation
 Please see https://github.com/OneLoneCoder/olcPixelGameEngine/wiki
-See below for extra features of the switch port.
+See below the license for extra features of the switch port.

 # License (OLC-3)